Multifamily appears to be having a moment. More single family home investors appear to be graduating to the multifamily investment space.

 1. They work better with the changing U.S housing market.

-High rents and need for yields have created even more competition for single family homes.
+High rents and the need for yields have created even more competition for single family homes.
 This has depleted inventory and hurt affordability.
-Demand from retail buyers, funds, and new real estate investors has increased competition and bidding wars.
+Demand from retail buyers, funds, and new real estate investors has increased competition, often inciting bidding wars.
 For some, this is creating better opportunities in the multifamily space than among residential homes.

 2. They offer management efficiency.